Mindfulness myths explained

-Our mental well-being can be helped by practicing mindfulness but research has shown that mindfulness training might increase brain function too.
+Our mental well-being can be helped by practising mindfulness but research has shown that mindfulness training might also increase brain function.
 The University of Massachusetts Medical School conducted an eight-week programme which showed that the type of brain tissue linked to learning, memory, the way we regulate emotions and how we see the world increased after mindfulness training.
 In addition, eight separate areas of the brain were shown to have increased with mindfulness through a 2014 review study at the University of British Columbia.

 Can mindfulness make rapid gains?

-Anyone of any age can practice mindfulness.
+Mindfulness can be practised at any age.
 It’s free and easy to do but it does take a little training to get the most out of it.

 It’s like developing any skill, the more practice you put in the better the results.